NAU-IoT/Power-Monitoring/README.md

   - Ensure I2C is enabled on the RaspberryPi
   - Use `sudo pip3 install adafruit-circuitpython-ina219` (required to run power monitoring HAT)
-  - Install the GPIO package using 'sudo apt install python3-lgpio' (ubuntu GPIO support)
+  - Install the GPIO package using `sudo apt install python3-lgpio` (ubuntu GPIO support)
     - If not on ubuntu: `apt-get install rpi.gpio`
   - Install mosquitto service
     - `sudo apt-get install mosquitto mosquitto-clients`